 we show energy distributions $\epsilon_k$ per wave number unit for initial and final wave packets for the same upper boundary solutions in Fig.~\ref{fig_examples_N1}.
 These distributions are defined as \be \epsilon_k =

 \ee where $\Delta k = \frac{\pi}{R}$.
 We observe expected softening of the energy distributions for the final wave packet as compared to the initial one.
-However the effect is quite small even for boundary solutions which describe processes with maximal change of particle number.
-Also we see that with increase of colliding energy $\tilde{E}$ modes with larger $k_n$ (i.e. higher frequencies) become filled in and at $\tilde{E}\gsim 11.0$ the tail of energy distributions reaches the largest value of $k_n$ for a given lattice size and spacing.
-This is clear indication that a finer lattice is required to obtain reliable results at these and higher energies.
-At the same time solutions with energies not far from the threshold energy $\tilde{E}_{th}=\tilde{N}_i$ consists mostly of nonrelativistic modes and larger space interval $R$ is needed to obtain solutions which are linear at initial and final times.
+However, the effect is quite small even for boundary solutions which describe processes with maximal change of the particle number.
+Also we see that with increase of the collision energy $\tilde{E}$ the modes with larger $k_n$ (i.e. higher frequencies) become filled in and at $\tilde{E}\gsim 11.0$ the tail of energy distributions reaches the largest value of $k_n$ for the chosen lattice size and spacing.
+This is a clear indication that a finer lattice is required to obtain reliable results at these and higher energies.
+At the same time solutions with energies not far from the threshold energy $\tilde{E}_{th}=\tilde{N}_i$ consist mostly of nonrelativistic modes and a larger space interval $R$ is needed to reach linear regime at initial and final times.
 For this reason we do not consider solutions with energies lower than 1.5.

-Next, we study the dependence of the obtained results for the boundary of the classically allowed region in $(\tilde{E}, \tilde{N}_f)$ plane for $\tilde{N}_i=1$ and for the boundary solutions on parameters of the lattice, namely on the spacial cutoff $R$ and on number of modes $N_r$.
-For comparison to the case with $R=20$ and $N_r=400$ we repeat the same numerical procedure to find the boundary of classically allowed region for the case $R=20, N_r=600$ with smaller lattice spacing and for the case $R=30, N_r=600$ with larger space interval but the same lattice spacing.
+Next, we study the dependence of the obtained results for the boundary of the classically allowed region in the $(\tilde{E}, \tilde{N}_f)$ plane for $\tilde{N}_i=1$ and for the boundary solutions on parameters of the lattice, namely on the spacial cutoff $R$ and on the number of modes $N_r$.
+For comparison to the case with $R=20$ and $N_r=400$ we repeat the same numerical procedure to find the boundary of the classically allowed region for the case $R=20, N_r=600$ with a smaller lattice spacing and for the case $R=30, N_r=600$ with a larger space interval but the same lattice spacing.
 The results are presented in Fig.~\ref{fig_N1_Nx400_lattice},